This article shows you how to Create New Organization Accounts with User Administration and Sign-Ups.

 Let's operate in the context of a New User attempting to Sign-Up - to Join - an existing Organization.

-STEP 19: Check Org and :Recover, though you can leave :Email unchecked since we won't be using it (and couldn't anyway due to the use of the gmail alias).
+STEP 19: Check Org and :Recover, then acknowledge the License notification.
+You can leave :Email unchecked since we won't be using it (for now).
 For the Organization, use the exact name of the Organization you created, above - then click Create....

 Because Sign-Ups are enabled, the request will process else you would receive a generic error, hiding the details of the specific Request to ensure attackers can't, "profile" resources by looking for different responses that give up important details or a, "footprint".